Meet the 2019-2020 Arkansas Optometric Association Board

-Vice-President Daniel Hennessey, O.D.
+Daniel Hennessey, O.D.

+Dr. Hennessey was elected as President of the Arkansas Optometric Association on April 27, 2019.
 Dan and his wife, Beth, live in Little Rock and have three sons, Daniel and wife Victoria, Jason and Michael.
 They are also just a wee bit proud of their granddaughter, Lynlee Elizabeth.
 The family attends St. Edward Catholic Church in Little Rock where Dan serves as deacon.
 He was ordained to the ministry in 1998.

-Secretary/Treasurer Jeffrey Netzel, O.D.
+Jeffrey Netzel, O.D.